Spurs Odyssey Banner

 John Piercy 16 Ben Madgwick

 It was a cool clear evening with the pitch looking in good condition.
-In the crowd of around 200 was Bruce Lewis, Paul and Greg Smith as well as Andy Porter.
+In the crowd of around 200 were Bruce Lewis, Paul and Greg Smith as well as Andy Porter.

-The team lined up with Thelwell at right back and Gardner at left with Doherty and Young in the middle, a strange line-up as I would have expected Young to play on the left.
+The team lined up with Thelwell at right back and Gardner at left with Doherty and Young in the middle.
+This was a strange line-up as I would have expected Young to play on the left.
 Davies partnered Clemence in the centre of midfield with Toner on the right and Etherington on the left.

 The next home game for the reserves will be at WHL on the 24th October when the visitors will be Leicester City.